kmBlaine/yucon/README.md

    'yucon_v[version#]' folder.

        $ cd /path/to/yucon_v[version#].zip
-       $ unzip yucon_v[version#].zip
+       $ tar -xzf yucon_v[version#].tar.gz
        $ cd yucon_v[version#]

-3. Set the execute permission on the installer script.

-       $ chmod 755 install-linux.sh

-4. Run 'install-linux.sh' as root:
+3. Run 'install-linux.sh' as root:

        $ sudo ./install-linux.sh

-5. Your finished!
+4. Your finished!
 Type 'yucon' in your terminal to start using.

 ### For Windows users:
 1. Download the 'yucon_v[version#].zip' file (where [version#] is the current